Data-Intelligence-Gateway/public/removing_conda.md

 # Migration Instructions for the DIG Team

+## Introduction
+This document directs macOS users on how to remove conda from their systems while retaining some partial backups of existing environments.

 ## Removing conda
 1. Find your conda installation location
     1. If you don't have a conda environment active, run